 - Image overlap ~60-80%

-- Auto-flight recommended (nadir grid or oblique grid both work)
+- Auto-flight recommended (nadir grid or oblique grid both work).
+Manual orbit flights are also supported.

 Uploading and processing drone images